dbierer/php-class-notes/zff-i-aug-2017.md

 * Q: Is there a list of Module::get*Config() methods?
 * A: Yes: look here https://docs.zendframework.com/zend-modulemanager/module-manager/ about the middle of the page

+* Q: Is there a tool to generate a template map?
+* A: /path/to/vendor/bin/templatemap_generator.php /path/to/module/MODULE_NAME

 ## Wed 16 Aug 2017

 ### Example of setting alternate template: